 That’s where family history, personal work and the ability to be responsible come in.
 Good conflict resolution skills are incredibly important for long-term happiness.
 Whatever you do, don’t think you can change someone once you get married.
 You better take them as they are because changing is really hard to do.

 6. The ability to Function.
 If one or both partners have not resolved their personal life issues, they will infiltrate the primary support system.
-Team work, partnership and the ability to take care of one’s own end are critical for a balanced relationship.
-If one member of the relationship is not working, can’t find what they care about in life, are confused or unable to function is a basic ways, it will be overwhelming to both people and eventually will create resentment and anger.
+Teamwork, partnership and the ability to take care of one’s own end are critical for a balanced relationship.
+If one member of the relationship is not working, can’t find what they care about in life, are confused or unable to function is a basic way, it will be overwhelming to both people and eventually will create resentment and anger.
 Know this going in.
 If they are between jobs during the courtship they might be that way during the marriage.

 7. Sense of Humor.
 A healthy sense of humor is a critical factor not only in life but whenever there is a conflict.
-Being able to find humor in difficult situations is not only life sustaining but relationship sustaining.
+Being able to find humor in difficult situations is not only life-sustaining but relationship sustaining.

 8. Is there Empathy?
 Empathy is the most important relationship skill.
 Seeing what our partner is telling us from their point of view not only enables connection but will ease every conflict.
 Empathy is defined as “vicarious introspection,” which means that we are able to introspect from the other person’s point of view.

 9. Trust and Comfort.
 It’s important to feel not only comfortable with our mate but that we can trust them.
 Trust is the foundation that relationships are built on.
 Being comfortable means that you feel accepted.
-If you feel that you need to “catch” a person who feels unattainable or unavailable, or somehow get them to accept and want you, then bark up another tree and get into therapy immediately.
+If you feel that you need to “catch” a person who feels unattainable or unavailable or somehow get them to accept and want you, then bark up another tree and get into therapy immediately.
 By the way, if you need to play games, manipulate or push your mate to get married you need to know now that it never works, so you can save yourself a lot of grief.

 10. Are They A Good Listener?
 Does your mate have the ability to listen and then let you know that you are heard?
 If they don’t have that ability, you are going to be really frustrated later on.
 The ability to actively listen is an essential tool for harmony and keeping love alive.

 Marriages fail because no one is listening and letting the other person know that they are understood—not necessarily that you agree, but that you get it.
-Acknowledgement and validation keep arguments from going out of control.
+Acknowledgment and validation keep arguments from going out of control.
 If the other person does not feel heard, they are going to ramp it up and then it will spin into anger and more arguing.
 By the way, there are no good lovers just good listeners.
 The obvious meaning here is that love remains viable if we connect and that means good listening skills.

 As I read over this list I’m thinking along with you, whew, this is complicated.
 Well, guess what, it is.
 There are a lot of pitfalls and black holes in relationships that we have to be aware of before we take the plunge.

 For lasting happiness and for love and lust to remain active, we need to be able to fashion a connection and then learn how to keep it.
 That’s not necessarily a walk in the park but is ultimately doable.
 If your mate has the ability to stop, look, and listen you might be able to create something truly magical for the long haul.
-If not then you are in for some real difficult times.
+If not then you are in for some really difficult times.

 If your partner has the ability to face up to their part in a problem and listen not only their ears but with their heart, they just might be able to pull off a real coup in the lasting love department.
-And hopefully you can have some kicks along the way.
+And hopefully, you can have some kicks along the way.